 Change the last paragraph as follows:

-When a (re)association is not for a setup , anAn AP uses the listen interval in determining the lifetime of frames that it buffers for a STA.
+When a (re)association is not for an MLD association (see 11.3 (Authentication and association)) (#6608), anAn AP uses the listen interval in determining the lifetime of frames that it buffers for a STA.

 An AP MLD uses the listen interval in determining the lifetime of frames that it buffers for a non-AP MLD.